Home Collections Best Corporate Bond Funds Based on 5Y CAGR (2025)

 Corporate mutual funds have emerged as an appealing investment choice, enabling investors to construct a debt portfolio comprising the top-rated corporate bond funds.
 These funds distinguish themselves as a distinct alternative for individuals seeking a balanced and profitable portfolio characterized by diverse investment opportunities.
 Let’s begin to understand corporate bond funds and how they work in a financial space.

-Top Corporate Bond Funds in 2024 Based on 5Y CAGR
+Top Corporate Bond Funds Based on 5Y CAGR

-Let’s look at the best corporate bond funds in India 2024 that you can consider investing according to your goal and risk tolerance.
+Let’s look at the best corporate bond funds in India that you can consider investing according to 5-yr CAGR:

-Note: The data on the top corporate funds is from 31st May 2024 and is derived from Tickertape Mutual Fund Screener.
+Note: The data on the top corporate funds is from 18th February 2025 and is derived from Tickertape Mutual Fund Screener using the following filters:

 🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate stocks with over 200+ filters and parameters.